linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Bank Business Model, Regulation, and Accounting Rules.md

 - Most banking jurisdictions are moving from provision models based on "incurred losses" to models based on "expected losses" (CECL):
   - IFRS 9
   - U.S. GAAP (ASC 326)
 ## High-Level Differences Between IFRS and US GAAP
 - FASB and IASB both adopted an Expected Credit Loss approach and replaced the incurred loss approach.
 However, some differences remain:
 !500

 Life of Loan - Not Mandated (greater flexibility)

 ## High-Level Differences Between IFRS and US GAAP
 !500

 Source: KPMG Advisory Insight, PwC In depth Report (2017), Congressional Research Service (2018)

 Does not specifically require either a single economic scenario or multiple economic scenarios.
-Reversion to unadjusted historical information at the input or output level is required.
+Reversion to unadjusted historical information $\$a_t$$ the input or output level is required.
 Should not recognize any expected credit losses if the commitment can be unconditionally cancelled by the issuer.

 ## Empirical Patterns in Loan Losses
 - Loan losses are cyclical
   - Cyclicality can pose systemic risk
 - Recognition of loan losses is often delayed